Nissan JUKE Reliability by Year

 The contact owned a 2016 Nissan Juke.
 The contact stated that his wife had previously driven the vehicle and parked it.
 Approximately five minutes later, a coworker informed her that the vehicle had caught fire.
 There were no previous warning indicator lights illuminated.
 The fire department was able to extinguish the fire.
 A police report was filed.
 There were no reported injuries or air bag deployment.
 An unknown Tesla parked and unoccupied next to the Nissan sustained fire damage.
 The vehicle was towed to an independent tow lot.
 The local dealer was not contacted.
 The vehicle was not diagnosed or repaired.
 The manufacturer was notified about the failure but no additional assistance was provided.
 The insurance company deemed the vehicle a total loss.
 The failure mileage was approximately 100, 000.

-This page shows fleet averages across all 8 model years.
-Enter a VIN to see the exact accident history, odometer records, title brands, and open recall status for a specific car.
+These pages show model-year patterns across 8years.
+Enter a VIN to verify the exact vehicle's accident history, title brands, odometer records, and open recall status before purchase.

 What is an NHTSA Complaint?